 Do we use 'cookies'?

-Keep track of and serve advertisements with a 3rd party.
-Third parties may place cookies on users' browsers for targeted advertsing purposes.
+- Keep track of and serve advertisements with a third party.
+Third parties may place cookies on users' browsers for targeted advertising purposes.

 Once information is collected, how do we use it?